Feeld/junior-infra-task/checks.md

 - Number of sequential scans on a table
 - Number of index scans on a table
-- Rows fetched vs. returned by queries to the database
+- Rows fetched vs returned by queries to the database
 - Rows inserted, updated, deleted by queries (per table or per database)
 - Replication delay
 - Number of active connections